 The Monster offers a solution ‘make me a female counterpart . . . ’ and Victor goes to an isolated region of Northern Scotland to resuscitate Elizabeth, his sister/wife, killed by the Monster (Victor’s shadow), but Victor just can’t bring himself passed the point of being outed by his Monster and he abandons the project even those dearest to him have been killed off; the geo-engineers and their supporters are too busy hiding their accountability to do anything except yell for carbon taxes and a few solar panels and windmills, fuck Fukushima, no one really believes the correlation between HAARP and earthquakes anyway.
 It’s not as though knowledge of ionospheric science is needed to graduate from college and most will be too engrossed in paying back their student loans to pay attention to it anyway.
 Furthermore, no one will pay attention to the non in-house GMO studies.

-Dr. Frankenstein started in a place of humanity and then crossed a line beyond which he was working from a soulless place; the geo-engineers and Monsanto may have started in a place of humanity and then may have crossed a line beyond which they working from a soulless place.
+Dr. Frankenstein started in a place of humanity and then crossed a to a soulless place; the geo-engineers and Monsanto may have started in a place of humanity and then may have crossed a line beyond which they working from a soulless place.

 It’s not nice to fool Mother Nature!

-The monetary investments that are made on behalf of maintaining the lack of balance are indeed monsterous.
+The monetary investments that are made on behalf of maintaining the lack of balance are indeed monstrous.
 The investors, like Victor Frankenstein, are holding on obstinately to their investments despite consequence.

 Dane Wigington, one of the champions of exposing geo-engineering, says, and I’m paraphrasing: Look at our skies!
 We have become so accustomed to silver grey skies we can hardly remember what a true blue sky looks like.

-It saddens me that in these two excellent, ground-breaking documentaries, synthesized music is used in the background.
+It saddens me that in these two excellent, ground-breaking documentaries, synthesized music is used as background music.
 Watching it, I find myself thinking: People used to be able to discern real music played on non-electric non-synthesized instruments from their impostors.
-People used to respect Beethoven as real music and pop music, which they probably listened to more, as real music, and pop music as something entertaining, but also something else.
+People used to respect Beethoven as real music and pop music, which they probably listened to more, as real music, and looked at pop music as something entertaining, but also something else.
 Try and make an argument for that now, and prepare yourself for being called a high brow snob.
 You’ll be linked to the establishment and you’ll become a victim of reverse-snobbery.
 We ‘snobs’ are trying to lead the way out from the Underworld!
-Tragically, Beethoven has been officially rolled-over.
+Tragically, Beethoven has been officially rolled-over by way of pop culture.

 I’ve had only a few very young clarinet students, but I’ve enjoyed and learned much from them.
 I teach all my students early on about the harmonic series and it’s always a joyous revelation for them.
 One student I had, he was in 5th grade at the time, was elated when I took him to the piano in the studio where I was teaching and showed how to experience the harmonic series.